ploomber/jupysql/doc/howto.md

 ## Connect to existing `engine`

-Pass the name of the enfgine:
+Pass the name of the engine:

 ```{code-cell} ipython3
 some_engine = create_engine("sqlite:///some.db")